Family Encyclopedia >> Work

 • foreign private bodies operating in France,

-• natural or legal persons who have BICs or BNCs.
+• natural or legal persons with BIC or BNC activities.

 • the registration number in the Trade and Companies Register (RCS),